You don’t need a three-hour morning ritual, a fancy studio, or a surge of divine inspiration to finish songs consistently.

 - “Next bridge topic: childhood flashback”

-When you sit down to write, you’re not starting from zero.
-You’re grabbing from a stack of seeds.
+When you sit down to write, instead of starting from zero, grab from a stack of seeds.

 7. Track Your Wins (Even the Tiny Ones)